World Cup final: England v Spain in numbers

-England will meet Spain in the 2023 World Cup final after defeating co-hosts Australia in a pulsating semi-final in Sydney.
+England will meet Spain in the 2023 World Cup final in Sydney on Sunday.

-The Lionesses held off a Sam Kerr-inspired fightback to triumph 3-1 and book their place in Sunday’s showpiece at the same venue.
+The Lionesses knocked out co-hosts Australia 3-1 in the last four, while Spain booked their spot in the showpiece by edging out Sweden 2-1.

 Here, the PA news agency picks out some key stats ahead of the all-European encounter.